Online Sunshine Logo

 (b) The form of the applicant’s business.

-(c) The names and residence addresses of all principals of the applicant, including all officers, directors, and owners.
+(c) The names and street addresses of all principals of the applicant, including all officers, directors, and owners.

 (d) Whether any of the owners, directors, officers, or employees of the applicant are related as parent, child, spouse, or sibling to any other directors, officers, owners, or employees of the applicant; to any officer, director, trustee, or employee of any charitable organization or sponsor under contract to the applicant; or to any supplier or vendor providing goods or services to any charitable organization or sponsor under contract to the applicant.